 WIASS works independently, without influence or undue bias.
 The audit plan is created so that there are no conflicts of interest between the officer and the audit.
 Potential conflicts of interest are formally checked annually with all members of the WIASS team.
 Areas of risk for WIASS are identified and mitigated.
-Potential areas of risk include, but are not limited to, auditors reauditing Risk Management, NFI, and Regulatory Services in consecutive years and Services that they have transferred from.
+Potential areas of risk include, but are not limited to, auditors re-auditing Risk Management, NFI, and Regulatory Services in consecutive years and Services that they have transferred from.
 Officers that have conflicts of interest, or if they are / have been working in the area of audit, will not undertake any audits in the conflicting area for a minimum of three years, safeguarding the officers and WIASS' integrity.
 Further protection is in place by using randomly selected testing samples and a series of independent review stages.
 All audit working papers, reports and findings are reviewed and if necessary challenged before being issued to the client by either the Head of Service or Team Leader.

-2. Demonstrates competence and due professional care:

-All reports are reviewed and signed off by either the WIASS Head of Service or Team Leader both of which are highly qualified and governed by professional institution standards.
+- 2. Demonstrates competence and due professional care: All reports are reviewed and signed off by either the WIASS Head of Service or Team Leader both of which are highly qualified and governed by professional institution standards.
 Regular 1-2-1 meetings are held with each officer to ensure progress and personal development.
 An "open door" culture is adopted throughout WIASS allowing all team members to ask for assistance advice and support at any time.
-Training (both in-house and external) is available and is provided should it be deemed relevant and appropriate by Head of Worcestershire Internal Audit Shared Service (HoWIASS) / Team Leader.

-3. Is objective and free from undue influence:

-Independence and safeguarding is a key element of internal audit provision.
+Training (both in-house and external) is available and is provided should it be deemed relevant and appropriate by Head of Worcestershire Internal Audit Shared Service (HoWIASS) / Team Leader. - 3.
+Is objective and free from undue influence: Independence and safeguarding is a key element of internal audit provision.
 All WIASS staff are vetted via the Basic Disclosure Check, as well as making a Declaration of Interest on an annual basis declaring any potential conflicts of interest with upcoming audit programme and the partners that WIASS work with.
 No auditor, who has transferred from a Service, will audit that Service for a minimum of three years.
 The Service is organisationally independent for all Partners.
 Although the HoWIASS reports directly to the s151 Officers of the Partner organisations the role has direct and unrestricted access to the senior management team and Committee Chair.
 The Client Officer Group, who governs the Service, meets on a quarterly basis and is made up of the Partner s151 Officers.
 They each have an equal vote and consider the strategic direction of the Service as well as progress and performance.
-Further independence and safeguard checks are reported throughout this Charter in the form of checks, actions and process.
+Further independence and safeguard checks are reported throughout this Charter in the form of checks, actions and process. - 4.
+Aligns with the strategies, objectives, and risks of the organisation: The audit plan and it's content is discussed with Management1and s151 Officers to ensure that risks are identified; appropriate processes, systems and strategies are tested and that areas of risk are monitored and mitigated.
+Corporate and service risk registers are used along with corporate knowledge and the promises and objectives.
+Five year plans are also considered as part of the risk profiling and plan definition.